 The last few months has been pretty horrendous, I’ve been hurt and caused hurt with a close friend.
 I’ve cried buckets, and been triggered all over the place.
 I’ve been challenged and faced some hard truths.
 The negative swirling thoughts just got too much.
 Thankfully I’m on new medication now that seems to be helping.
 It’ll still take a while to adjust but feeling like I can finally cope with life is a wonderful thing!
 So I’m taking advantage of feeling better and here we are!

 Now, onto the tutorial!
 Mother’s Day is only next week here in the UK!
 Sunday 31st March.
 I thought I’d do a quick DIY tutorial for this cut out hearts/window hearts card.

 I haven’t done a craft tutorial for a while.
 With Easter just around the corner, a perfect excuse to create not one, but four easy cards.
-I’m giving away a free printable in my Etsy shop so you can make them for yourself.
-See links at the end of the blog.
+I have this Easter digital download in my Etsy shop priced at £2.50 so you can make them for yourself.
+See link at the end of the blog.

 I actually drew the cross picture for this back in 2016.
 Whilst scrolling back through my facebook page for Just Creative Julia, I came across it again.
 I immediately had the idea to use it for Easter cards for Eli’s key workers at his nusery and playgroup and the teachers I work with at my school.

 The idea for the design came from my faith.
 To me, Easter isn’t about the Easter bunny.
 And although I enjoy celebrating with chocolate, it’s not all I think about.
 Easter is the perfect time to remember the cross.
 Which shows God’s heart of love for us.
 So it was obvious really I’d choose a heart over the cross.
 The flowers and vines simply represent the fruits of God’s blessings when we give our all to Him.